 The Masters is the main event in professional golf.
 The best golfers compete to get a jacket and fans hang on every shot!
 Assuming you’re here because you want to watch The Masters online, you’re in luck!
 From the first shot to the green jacket ceremony, you’ll find coverage for the entire week!
 As you may have guessed, coverage will take place on more than one network.
 Still, you can watch it all without cable.

-In the following sections, you’ll learn everything you need to know to watch The Masters without cable.
+In the following sections, you’ll learn everything you need to know to watch The Masters online without cable in 2020.
 Plenty of options are available, so make sure to learn about each service to find the right one for you!

 Channels You Need to Watch The Masters Without Cable

 If you can’t make it to Augusta, you can watch The Masters live stream using a streaming service.
 In order to watch as much Masters content as possible you’ll need Golf Channel, ESPN, and CBS.
 For the most part, the first two days of the tournament have the most coverage on Golf Channel and ESPN, while the final two days are on CBS.
 Additional content will also air on Masters.com or through The Masters mobile app.